How Technology Life Cycle helps in Patent Portfolio Maintenance?

 Well, all these would have been plausible if right strategies were executed at the right point of time.
 Now, all we are left with is if…then scenarios which would never see the reality of the day.

 The lesson of the day- Don’t let that happen to you.
-If you need help, here is what you should do.
+If you need help, send us a message:

 Performing a technology life cycle analysis has its own set of advantages.
 Understanding the timeline of the technology can not only help decide the next steps but also help channelize R&D investments and ease monetization related decisions.